The short answer

 In 70+ years of open police radio access, criminal scanner use has been:

-- Rare and largely anecdotal
+• Rare and mostly anecdotal

-- Ineffective against modern police tactics
+• Ineffective against modern police tactics

-- Far less useful than social media, apps, and lookouts
+• Far less useful than social media, apps, and lookouts

 The claim that scanners significantly help criminals doesn't survive contact with evidence.

-The Argument for Encryption
+The argument for encryption

 "Drug dealers, gang members, and other criminals monitor police scanners to know when officers are coming.
 They can evade arrest, destroy evidence, and stay one step ahead of law enforcement.
 Encryption prevents criminals from using our own communications against us."